Curry School Teaching Fellows

 The Curry Teaching Fellowship: The Bridge Between Teacher Preparation and Teacher Retention

-This partnership between Curry and Albemarle County Public Schools, Augusta County Public Schools, Chesterfield County Public Schools, Frederick County Public Schools, Goochland County Public Schools and Virginia Beach City Public Schools facilitates a new way of preparing and retaining high quality teachers.
+Currently, we have partnerships between Curry and Albemarle County Public Schools, Augusta County Public Schools, Chesterfield County Public Schools, Frederick County Public Schools, Goochland County Public Schools and Virginia Beach City Public Schools.
+With the Teaching Fellowship, Curry and partnering divisions are working together to facilitate a new way of preparing and retaining high quality teachers.
 Each school division selects from among Curry teacher candidates in its areas of critical need (such as middle school, STEM, special education, and elementary education), as well as seeks candidates who represent the student populations they will serve.
-The school divisions will hire these “fellows” for a year-long residency that incorporates both the traditional fall student-teaching semester and the following spring semester as well.

 Would you like more information about this fellowship?
 Contact Tisha Hayes.